-Analysing usage on their platform, the professional social networking site LinkedIn has compiled a list of the ten most in-demand entry level position for the spring of 2020.
-Helpfully, they’s also provided a shortlist of the skills you’ll need to land each of them.
+Analyzing usage on their platform, the professional social networking site LinkedIn has compiled a list of the ten most in-demand entry-level positions for the spring of 2020.
+Helpfully, they also provided a shortlist of the skills you’ll need to land each of them.

 We have hundreds of open opportunities for entry-level candidates right here on CareerBeacon.
 Take a look at who’s hiring, and make your next big career move today.

 The top 10 most in-demand entry-level jobs right now

 The most in-demand entry-level jobs right now tend to be in Healthcare, Transportation and Information Technology.

 Goods are still moving.
 Home delivery is booming and the store shelves need restocking.
 (We don’t want to see a resurgence of the great toilet paper shortage.)
 The top skills required for material handlers include operating a forklift, shipping and receiving, and order picking.

 See job openings for material handlers available on CareerBeacon.

 Restaurants are going to be opening soon – with a whole new set of safety rules and precautions.
 Plus take-out and delivery have been thriving as people order from their favourite spots during the shutdown.
 Among the top skills, you’ll need for these roles are time management, customer service, and of course, food preparation.